 Legalisation of documents from Tuvalu for use in the Netherlands

 To use a document from Tuvalu in the Netherlands, you must first have it legalised by the Tuvaluan Ministry of Foreign Affairs.
-Then you must have it legalised by the Dutch embassy in Wellington, New Zealand.
+Then you must have it legalised by the Netherlands embassy in Wellington, New Zealand.

 Who can have documents legalised?